Nerlci/Neon-Timer/wiring.md

 2. __Wire according to the Frizing__

-Download [Frizing](http://fritzing.org/download/),open ./NeTimer.fzz,wire according to the file.
+Download [Frizing](http://fritzing.org/download/),open ./Neon Timer.fzz,wire according to the file.